quadra-informatique/Atos-Magento/README.md

+# Security
+No update has been made since 2016.
+There could be some security issues if you download this.

 # ATOS/Sips Community Module for Magento 1.x (1.7+)

 The payment module Atos/Sips use the remote payment solution available at Atos.